 - a) To the greatest extent possible, eligibility interviews are conducted in privacy.
 Reasonable accommodations will be provided for people with disabilities who may require special services. - b) Original documents such as birth certificates, social security numbers, pay stubs, and receipts will be reviewed, photocopied, and included in the applicant's file. - c) During the applicant's interview, the eligibility interviewer will compare information received with past information stated on the application.
 If any discrepancy occurs, the applicant will be questioned and may be asked to submit additional documentation. - d) Applicants failing to submit (1) required documents at the time of the interview or (2) being requested to provide additional documentation will be given a checklist of missing or needed documents to provide them within three (3) business days of the interview.
-Additional time may be provided if the applicant failed to submit documentation for good cause (see Appendix I - Definitions of this ACOP) or if approved by the PHCD Director or designee. - e) The applicant family must complete all applicable information spaces on the Personal Declaration form.
-Misrepresentation of income, family composition or any other information affecting eligibility and selection criteria will result in the family being declared ineligible.
-In the event fraud is discovered after admission, the family may be subsequently evicted, even if the family meets current eligibility requirements at the time. - f) After PHCD has reviewed all information with the applicant at the time of eligibility interview, all adult family members (see definition in Appendix I of this ACOP), are required to sign the necessary forms such as the Authorization to Release Information, prior to conducting background checks.

-7. Personal Declaration Form
+Additional time may be provided if the applicant failed to submit documentation for good cause (see Appendix I - Definitions of this ACOP) or if approved by PHCD Director or designee. - e) The applicant family must complete all applicable information spaces on the Personal Declaration form.
+PHCD will compare current information received with past information stated on the waiting list application and query the applicant regarding any discrepancies that may affect eligibility and/or require additional documentation.
+PHCD will estimate annual income for the upcoming 12-month period [24 CFR §5.609 (c)(1)]. - f) Misrepresentation of income, family composition or any other information affecting eligibility and selection criteria will result in the family being declared ineligible.
+In the event fraud is discovered after admission, the family may be subsequently evicted, even if the family meets current eligibility requirements at the time. - g) After PHCD has reviewed all information with the applicant at the time of eligibility interview, all adult family members (see definition in Appendix I of this ACOP), are required to sign the necessary forms such as the Authorization to Release Information, prior to conducting background checks. - 7.
+Personal Declaration Form